 All meals must be eaten in the bedroom, and then glasses, crockery and cutlery must be washed in the dishwasher or with soap and hot water.

 Bedsheets, towels and clothing used by the person in isolation should be placed in a separate bag until they can be washed.
 The clothes must not be shaken before washing.
 They can be washed with any detergent or soap, at 60°C or more.
 Then leave the washed clothes to dry fully.

 Any rubbish generated by the person in isolation can be thrown away with other domestic waste, using a well-sealed bag.
 Wash your hands well after any contact with waste.

-Clean surfaces that are touched frequently (such as furniture in the room to which the person is confined).
-The sink and the bathroom should be cleaned with disposable materials and should be disinfected daily with a domestic disinfectant containing bleach, using a dilution of 1:100 (1 part bleach to 99 parts water), which should be prepared every day.
+Although there isn't enough evidence that infection occurs from touching contaminated surfaces, it is important to do a good cleaning of frequently touched surfaces.
+Such as furniture in the room to which the person is confined.
+The sink and the bathroom should be cleaned with disposable materials and should be disinfected with a domestic disinfectant containing bleach, using a dilution of 1:100 (1 part bleach to 99 parts water).

 We are sorry, we are working to improve PortalCLÍNIC.
 Help us become better, tell us why

 An error has occurred and we were unable to send your opinion, please try again later.

 Antoni TrillaHead of the Department of Preventive Medicine and Epidemiology

 Eduard Vieta PascualPsychiatristPsychiatry and Psychology Head of Department